akanainc/generator-akana-theme/README.md

 # Development

-See [Authoring Yeoman Generators](http://yeoman.io/authoring/index.html) as well as the [generator-generator](https://github.com/yeoman/generator-generator)
+See [Authoring Yeoman Generators](http://yeoman.io/authoring/index.html) as well as the [generator-generator](https://github.com/yeoman/generator-generator) for more info.

 # Usage